shsssc/stateful_network_verify/README.md

 `make show-stats` shows line coverage.

+### Path balance Test

+`python3 generateBalanceTestCode.py -d "Example 3/" -s Router1 -p 3 -e 'Core.*'` will generate a simulator in `Example 3` folder.
+The simulator will start with a symbolic header at `Router1`'s port `3`, and check if the header will forward in a balance way through all router specified with the regex `'Core.*'`.

+`cd Example3 && make klee` symbolically executes the simulator.

+There may be an imalance if klee emits an assertion error.

 ### generateAP

 The `generateAP.py` file can take node names and network configuration as input and generate c++ code that enumerates all the equivalent classes on the subset of network that contains only these nodes.